 RICS valuation for Help-to-Buy equity loan repayments on Coventry properties

-At £385, our Level 2 survey represents less than 0.2% of Coventry's average house price.
-That small outlay buys you a professional assessment of the property's condition before you are legally committed to the purchase.
-Coventry's terraced and semi-detached homes, many built between 1900 and 1960, develop predictable problems as they age.
+At £385, our Level 2 survey comes to less than 0.2% of Coventry’s average house price.
+That modest spend buys a professional assessment of the property’s condition before legal commitment to the purchase.
+Coventry’s terraced and semi-detached homes, many built between 1900 and 1960, develop familiar issues as they age.
 Re-roofing a typical 3-bed Coventry terrace costs £5,000 to £8,000.
-Treating rising damp in solid-walled properties runs £3,000 to £6,000 depending on the number of affected rooms.
-Rewiring a 1930s interwar semi - a common recommendation - sits between £3,500 and £5,500.
-A single finding from the survey can justify a price reduction that far exceeds the survey fee, or warn you away from a property with hidden costs you hadn't budgeted for.
+Treating rising damp in solid-walled properties runs from £3,000 to £6,000 depending on how many rooms are affected.
+Rewiring a 1930s interwar semi, a common recommendation, sits between £3,500 and £5,500.
+One finding from the survey can justify a price reduction that is far greater than the fee, or steer us away from a property with hidden costs that had not been budgeted for.

-Your mortgage lender's valuation only confirms the property is worth the loan amount.
-It does not assess the building's physical condition, check for damp, or identify future maintenance liabilities.
-Coventry's affordability compared to London and the South East makes it attractive to first-time buyers, but a lower purchase price does not mean a lower repair bill if problems go undetected.
-Our Level 2 survey gives you the facts you need to negotiate, budget, and buy with confidence.
+A mortgage lender’s valuation only confirms that the property is worth the loan amount.
+It does not assess the building’s physical condition, check for damp or identify future maintenance liabilities.
+Coventry’s affordability compared with London and the South East makes it attractive to first-time buyers, but a lower purchase price does not mean a lower repair bill if problems go unnoticed.
+Our Level 2 survey gives the facts needed to negotiate, budget and buy with confidence.

 Level 2 surveys in Coventry start from around £385 for a standard 1 to 3 bedroom property.
 Larger homes with 4 or 5 bedrooms typically cost from £520 upwards, depending on the property's value and complexity.
 Coventry pricing sits slightly below the national average of £395, reflecting the West Midlands property market.
 The cost is influenced by the number of bedrooms, the property value, and the age of the building - older properties with more elements to inspect may attract a slightly higher fee.